panyingyun/argonone/README.md

 # PI4-CASE-ARGON-ONE
-Argon One Service and Control Service  coding by golang  for Raspberry Pi 4B/4B+ centos7.7
+Argon One Service and Control Service  coding by golang  for Raspberry Pi 4B/4B+ centos7.7 or other Pi Linux System

+Enjoy it.

 ### 1、Hardware
 - Raspberry Pi 4 Model B Rev 1.2